Information for creditors in insolvency proceedings

 For further information regarding FRP Advisory LLP, please go to www.frpadvisory.com.

-Creditors' right to elect to opt out from receiving further correspondence in relation to insolvency proceedings in England and Wales only
+Creditors' right to elect to opt out from receiving further correspondence in relation to insolvency proceedings in England and Wales and Scottish Corporate insolvency proceedings

 During the course of an insolvency process, the appointed insolvency practitioner(s) have to provide various documents to the creditors of the company or individual of whose affairs they are dealing with.
 In order to minimise the administrative costs and in order to assist creditors in those matters in which they have no further interest, a creditor has the right, at any time during the insolvency proceedings, to elect to opt out of receiving further documents about the insolvency proceedings of which they are a creditor.